 34) How can I minimize the swelling and brusing?
-Most of Dr. Lopez’s patients will have a little bruising.
-He minimizes bruising by having patients stop all blood thinners well ahead of surgery as well as using Arnica before and after the procedure.
+Most of Dr. Lopez and Dr. Perro’s patients will have a little bruising.
+They minimizes bruising by having patients stop all blood thinners well ahead of surgery as well as using Arnica before and after the procedure.
 The cold packs around the eyes should be used every 20 minutes while awake after surgery to help prevent swelling and bruising.
 The cold packs should be used for the first 72 hours.
 You do not need to wake up to use the cold packs.
 A good night’s sleep is vital to healthy healing.
 Patients are also asked to sleep with their head at least at 45 degrees to minimize the swelling.

 35) When will I look normal?
 You will be presentable at two to three weeks.
 You will look great at six weeks and even better at six months as things settle and expressions become more natural.
 At three weeks you know you are well on the way to recovery and most patients resume routine activities around two to three weeks following surgery.
 Final results are evaluated at one year.

 36) How often do I need to return for postoperative visits?
-Dr. Lopez likes to see his patients 3, 6, and 12 months after the procedure to ensure that the healing is going as expected.
+Dr. Lopez and Dr. Perro like to see their patients 3, 6, and 12 months after the procedure to ensure that the healing is going as expected.